eclab/grains/oration/README.md

 ## Setup

-You'll need to specify the maximum number of words per sentence, the number of sentences, whether talkie will speak through the whole sentences or pick random words from them, whether in picking random words it will try to avoid repeating itself, and whether it will speak all the sentences in order ONCE, or loop through them forever.
+You'll need to specify the maximum number of words per sentence, the number of sentences, whether talkie will speak through the whole sentences or pick random words from them, and whether it will speak all the sentences in order ONCE, or loop through them forever.

 You then define the sentences as simple lists of vocabulary words in the code.
 It's not hard.